 Customize your ride with accessories like the Pram Bassinet, Glider Board, Parent Console, or Child Tray (sold separately).
 Weight limit: 50 pounds per seat, 114 pounds total, Age limit: 0 months and up.

-Learn more about the Baby Jogger City Mini GT2 Double here.
+Learn more about the Baby Jogger City strollers here.